Honey, I Shrunk the Kids (franchise): Honey, I Shrunk the Audience!

 A 4-D movie-ride attraction titled Honey, I Shrunk the Audience! debuted at Epcot in 1994 and featured at the Disney theme parks until 2010.
 Rick Moranis, Marcia Strassman, Robert Oliveri, and Daniel and Joshua Shalikar reprise their roles from the feature-length films.
 While being given an award by Dr. Nigel Channing (Eric Idle) about his shrink ray, Wayne accidentally shrinks the audience and sends them on an adventure with rats, snakes, and babies.

 Journey into Imagination with Figment

-In 1999, the theme of Journey into Imagination was changed and retitled to include Figment.
-It features Dr. Nigel Channing, from Honey, I Shrunk the Audience!, who "hosts" an area known as the Imagination Institute.
+In 1999, the Epcot attraction Journey into Imagination was remodeled.
+The newer attraction features Dr. Nigel Channing, from Honey, I Shrunk the Audience!, who "hosts" an area known as the Imagination Institute.
 The story states that his grandfather established the institute, while the area features references to Wayne Szalinski, as well as Dr. Philip Brainard from Flubber and Dean Higgins (Joe Flynn's role in the Dexter Riley films).
 Walt Disney and Thomas Edison also make an appearance.